Rochester Urban Fellows

 - Ongoing support and guidance from a large network of peers, AmeriCorps members, alumni, and program staff

 - Participation in the Urban Fellow program satisfies the requirements for Level One of Medallion.
-Students pursuing the Citation in Community-Engaged Scholarship may use their Urban Fellows experience towards their capstone project.
+Students pursuing the Certificate in Community-Engaged Learning may use their Urban Fellows experience towards their capstone project.

 Serve as an Urban Fellow

 Host an Urban Fellow

 Hosting an Urban Fellow can be an invaluable resource for non-profits to develop and implement new projects, increase organizational capacity, operate more efficiently, or advance a mission.

 We seek to ensure a positive and productive summer and does so by requiring weekly reflections from the fellows, conducting site visits, and providing a program orientation for both fellows and their supervisors.

 Host organizations are asked to contribute a cost-share payment not to exceed $750 per fellow to help defray administrative and programmatic costs.

 If you have any questions about the program, please contact Abbie Deacon, Associate Director for Civic Engagement at the Rochester Center for Community Leadership.